adamborowski/explorejs/README.md

 # Explore.js

+This is caching and prefetching middleware for large-scale time series visualization, written completely in JavaScript.

 Full-featured aggregated time series data connector for JavaScript charting libraries.

 This library makes every charting library able to visualize any amount of data.